 Recently, a classroom teacher reported that one of her boys had worked very hard to earn free ipad time.
 This was a rare occurrence for him.
 He could choose to do anything that was appropriate for school during this free time.
 He chose to watch my Virtual Field Trip to the Symphony ThingLinks!
 He spent his precious 20 minutes sitting quietly with headphones on, absorbed in the music and video.
 His teacher was amazed and frankly so was I!

-Once you have opened the lesson you want to view, follow the simple directions below.
+Once you have opened the activity you want to view, follow the simple directions below.

 - Hover over the image.
 Near each instrument you will see buttons appear.
 There are two different videos for each instrument.
 (Cello has a bonus video.
 I just couldn’t resist.)